eopf-toolkit/community-notebook-competition/README.md

 Once you access with your [CDSE](https://dataspace.copernicus.eu/) credentials, you will get the chance to choose the language you want to develop with!
 If you are not yet registered, you can do it [here](https://identity.dataspace.copernicus.eu/auth/realms/CDSE/login-actions/registration?client_id=account-console&tab_id=B4WzkvfBZbA).

 When starting your server, you will be able to select the **Docker image** you want to work with.
-The EOPF-Toolkit has designed updated environments to support your development!<br>
+The EOPF Toolkit has designed updated environments to support your development!<br>

 You can select: **Specify an existing docker image**.